Michael-Cowie/Notes/General/memory_layout.md

 # Text Segment (Code Segment)

 This section contains the compiled machione code of the program.
 This segment is generally read-only to prevent accidental modification of the instructions.

+# Processes

+Each process has its own independent memory space.
+The code, data, heap and stack are all isolated from other processes.
+This isolationm provides security and stability but comes at the cost of higher memory usage and slower inter-process communication.

+# Threads

+Threads within the same process share the same memory space.
+This includes sharing the code, data and heap segments.
+Threads have **their own stack segment but share the address space for the heap and global variables**.

+Each threads has its own stack.
+This allows threads to execute independently with their own local variables and function call information.

+Since threads share the same memory space, communication between threads is more efficient than between processes.
+However, this also means that threads must synchronize access to shared resources to prevent race conditions and data corruption.